Emergent virus: SARS-CoV-1

 In 2002, a highly pathogenic SARS-CoV (severe acute respiratory syndrome coronavirus) strain emerged from a zoonotic reservoir; approximately 8,000 people were infected worldwide, and mortality rates approached 50% or more in the elderly.
 As SARS-CoV-1 is most contagious post-symptoms, the introduction of strict public health measures effectively halted the epidemic.
 The natural reservoir host for SARS-CoV-1 is thought to be horseshoe bats, although the virus has also been identified in several small carnivores (e.g., palm civets and racoon dogs).
 The emergence of SARS-CoV-1 is believed to have been facilitated by Chinese wet markets, in which civets positive for the virus acted as intermediate hosts and passed SARS-CoV-1 onto humans (and other species).
 However, more recent analysis suggests that SARS-CoV-1 may have directly jumped from bats to humans, with subsequent cross-transmission between humans and civets.

 In order to infect cells, SARS-CoV-1 uses the spike surface glycoprotein to recognize and bind to host ACE-2, which it uses as a cellular entry receptor; the development of this characteristic was crucial in enabling SARS-CoV-1 to 'jump' from bats to other species.

+SARS-CoV-2

+In 2019, a new strain of SARS-CoV emerged in Wuhan, Hubei Province, China, and caused the SARS-CoV-2, or COVID-19, pandemic.
+SARS-CoV-2 is similar to SARS-CoV-1 in that they have the same entry receptor (angiotensin-converting enzyme 2 (ACE2)), though only 79.6% of the genome is the same in both pathogens.
+It is a cytopathic virus.
+After inhalation of the virus, it causes infection of the airway and organs and subsequent death of cells and tissue.

+While an intermediate host is still being identified for the COVID-19 pandemic, it is widely believed that this strain of coronavirus matches BANAL-52 bat strains.
+Because of the similarity to SARS-CoV-1 in how the virus binds to a receptor, it is thought that infected animals, possibly bats, may have spread the virus to humans.
+The World Health Organization did not find evidence of widespread SARS-CoV-2 infection before 2019.
+A general lack of data as to the origins of SARS-CoV-2 makes it difficult to confirm a source of infection.

+The pandemic lasted from 2019-2023.
+Since the beginning of the pandemic, it has killed over 7 million people.
+Vaccines for COVID-19 are being updated to combat new variants that have emerged since the height of the pandemic.